This toolkit is funded by donations - any contributions are appreciated.

-So are long-term health conditions (including pain) a problem around the world
+Are long-term health conditions (including pain) a problem around the world

-Yes, people with long-term health conditions has become a problem worldwide, so you are not on your own.
-According to most sources, globally, approximately one in three of all adults suffer from multiple chronic conditions.
-There isn’t a definitive figure yet, so the latest number for people living with long-term health conditions is 26 million people in the UK live with at least one long-term health condition and 10 million who have two or more.
+Yes, people with long-term health conditions have become an issue worldwide, so you are not on your own.
+According to most sources, approximately one in three adults lives with multiple long-term conditions.
+While there isn’t a definitive number.

 Pete says: People with a long-term health condition are likely to be worried, anxious and even get depressed.